hulloitskai/retrace/README.md

 # Retrace

-_Retrace your life journey using your iPhone photos._
+_Visualize your iPhone photo album on an animated map._

 ## setup